 Human attention has a natural bias for puppies’ faces.
 There are billions of other attentional biases that impact the human attention span.
 That is why leveraging neuroscience is critical for marketers in The Attention Economy!

-Second, lasting brand recall is the long-term memory trace created in the consumers mind.
-During the buying process, the customer seeks out in memory any available information that will validate their decision.
+Second, lasting brand recall is the long-term memory trace created in the consumers’ mind.
+During the buying process, the customer seeks out any available information in their memory that will validate their decision.
 The available information is the visual content that created a memory trace or not.

 The question is, how to succeed in The Attention Economy?

 Today, technological advances in neuroscience and AI make neuroscience accessible to all marketers.
-A cutting-edge Neuro-AI platform simulates the consumer brain and accurately predicts consumers’ instant attention and lasting memory recall.
+A cutting-edge Neuro-AI platform simulates the consumers’ brain and accurately predicts consumers’ instant attention and lasting memory recall.

-In a few seconds, marketers can compare multiple designs of multiple visual content (image, video, retailing, social media, website, etc.) and know with confidence the outcome before any consumer has seen the content.
-It’s pure science-fiction….and it works.
+In a few seconds, marketers can compare multiple designs of different visual content (image, video, retailing, social media, website, etc.) and know, with confidence, the outcome before any consumer has seen the content.
+It’s pure science-fiction… and it works.